A Theory of Semantic Communication

 As stated in Problem \ref{problem:1}, semantic communication aims to minimize the misinterpretations of the receiver, leveraging the agreed semantic and technical languages between the transmitter and receiver.
 This can be achieved either from the transmitter's perspective (semantic encoding) or the receiver's perspective (semantic decoding).
 In the following, we formulate both problems based on the above definitions.

 \begin{rem}[One-shot transmission] Unlike Shannon's information theory, which considers the transmission of a sequence of i.i.d. messages, this paper considers one-shot transmission (i.e., conveying one single meaning) from the transmitter to the receiver.
-More discussions about multiple transmissions can be found in Section~\ref{sec:ext}. \end{rem}
+Further discussion on the joint transmission of a sequence of meanings can be found in Section~\ref{sec:ext}. \end{rem}